gauravmm/printer-config-saxon/README.md

          3. Set GPIO pins to: `PB10,PB11` to run both fans.
       2. Run `make` to compile the firmware.
       3. Flash it
+         1. Get the UUID using `~/klippy-env/bin/python ~/klipper/scripts/canbus_query.py can0`
+         1. `python3 ~/katapult/scripts/flash_can.py -i can0 -f ~/klipper/out/klipper.bin  -u ad7502cd87f`, substituting in the UUID as necessary.

 Documentation for the [FLY SHT-42](https://mellow-3d.github.io/fly-sht42_general.html).